The Applicant

 VP of People at Cascade Logistics.
 A 320-person logistics company headquartered in Seattle.
 Every employee is in Washington.

 Your pay bands have not been updated in 18 months.
-This morning, the Washington Department of Labor & Industries opened a compliance review of your latest annual pay data report.
+This morning, the Washington Department of Labor & Industries opened a compliance review of your job postings.
 Within the hour, a senior engineer will email you invoking RCW 49.58.110.

 Before You Start